SUSE Annual Conference

 Panel Discussion:

-Joining Ian will be:
+Joining Ian was:

 • Pegs Bailey, National Third Sector Employability Partnership Engagement Manager, Scotland